 Stage 2: Pre-Certification Sample Testing

 The samples will be taken from across at least 3 production runs/batches.
-This testing will be carried out in parallel with the Ingredient Assessment (Stage 1).
+This testing will be carried out in parallel with the Product/Ingredient Assessment (Stage 1).
 Analysis time is typically 7 - 10 working days from receipt at the lab, and results will be reported to the prospective member via a Certificate of Analysis.

-Stage 3: Post-Registration Requirements
+Stage 3: Post-Certification Requirements